HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 Support of content sharing by a Hub is optional.
 If supporting content sharing, a FHIRcast Hub SHALL fulfill additional responsibilities:

-1. Assign and maintain an anchor context's `context.versionId` when processing a `[FHIR resource]-open` request - the `context.versionId` does not need to follow any convention but SHALL unique in the scope of a topic
+1. Assign and maintain an anchor context's `context.versionId` when processing a `[FHIR resource]-open` request - the `context.versionId` does not need to follow any convention but SHALL be unique in the scope of a topic
 2. Reject `[FHIR resource]-update` request if the version does not match the current `context.versionId` by returning a 4xx/5xx HTTP Status Code rather than updating the content or indication of selection
 3. Assign and maintain a new `context.versionId` for the anchor context's content and provide the new `context.versionId` along with the `context.priorVersionId` in the event corresponding to the validated update request
 4. Process each `[FHIR resource]-update` request in an atomic fashion and maintain a list of current FHIR resource content in the anchor context so that it may provide the anchor context's content in response to a [`GET Current Context`](2-9-GetCurrentContext.html) request